MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 7. Select **Save and edit.**

-### Task 3.4: Choose the first activity for seller to take
+### Task 3.4: Configure a sequence

 Let's take a look at the sequence and replace steps where sellers sent emails with calls or meetings.

 1. Delete the first email step under **Sequence starts here.**

 2. Select the plus sign to add a new step where the email step used to be.
-Select **Send a text message.**
+Select **Make a phone call.**

-3. Under Title, enter "Set up introduction call."
-Under Description, enter "Ask the customer for a good time that day to call."
+3. Under Title, enter "Introduction call."
+Under Description, enter "Introduce seller and organization."

-4. Under that step, select the plus sign and add a new Phone call step.
+4. Under that step, select the plus sign and add a new Email step.

-5. Under Title, enter "Introduction call."
-Under "Description", enter "Introduce seller and product; assess customer needs."
+5. Under Title, enter "Thank you email."
+Under "Description", enter "Thank customer for their time and provide your contact information in writing."

 6. Keep the Set wait time step.